ekingedik/loupe-pytorch/README.md

 The code is not extensively tested, please ping me if you notice any problems.

 LSTM-Loupe shows the use of NetVLAD layer for pooling the outputs of multiple LSTM's.

+loupe-pytorch includes the pytorch implementations of multiple learnable pooling layers.